MicrosoftDocs/cpp-docs/docs/ide/customize-cmake-settings.md

 1. **buildRoot**: maps to **-DCMAKE_BINARY_DIR** switch and specifies where the CMake cache will be created.
 If the folder does not exist, it is created.

 1. **variables**: contains a name-value pair of CMake variables that will get passed as **-D** *_name_=_value_* to CMake.
 If your CMake project build instructions specify the addition of any variables directly to the CMake cache file, it is recommended that you add them here instead.
-The following example shows how to specify the name-value pairs:
+The following example shows how to specify the name-value pairs for the 14.14.26428 MSVC toolset:

 ```json
 "variables": [